fraizerbrian/Sec_Writeups/README.md

 # VAPT

-This is a documentation of part of my learning curve and the things that I shall be going through as a PenTester.
+This is a documentation of part of my learning curve, tryhackme rooms, hackthebox machines and CTF competitions that I'll be taking part in.

 <details>